 When I was a Freak, there was no mixing with the world and it was easy to identify those who “sold out” to capitalism and the culture.
 I thought Christendom was going to be like that, too: Christians would be very different and easily identifiable in the world.
 If I did what they did, I assumed, I would be living the Christian life and would be set apart, too.
 I thought the Christian community would be quite distinct and I turned my attention to knowing God.
 I thought that somehow the world would know that we were Christians by some spiritual awakening they would have when they were around us.
 That they would “know we are Christians by our love, by our love,” and that the deep, profound love would be so distinct from and superior to the world’s love that nonbelievers would stand in awe.

 But sometimes it’s hard to tell the difference, even for me.
 Most of the time there doesn’t seem to be much difference at all.
 In being conformed to Christendom, I’ve been more conformed to the world than to Christ.
 I let it happen; I encouraged others to conform, too.

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.” – Rom 12.1-2

 For most of my three decades as a believer, I have focused on and vigorously pursued being transformed by the renewing of my mind.
 Almost everything I experience is filtered through and evaluated by the biblical worldview I have developed.
-I know the Bible and I know doctrine.
+I know the Bible and I know theology.
 Scripture comes to mind when I’m not even thinking about it.
 I am usually just a notion away – at most – from seeing things from an eternal perspective.